Where to go for coffee with a 'hug'

 Knopes Coffee shop – Gare, Ville Haute, Sanem,

-In the Robin du Lac complex, this café is less Hygge, but might be just what you need on an autumnal morning.
+In the Robin du Lac complex and at Gare, these cafés are less Hygge, but might be just what you need on an autumnal morning.
 Light and airy, there are wooden stools and sofas inviting you to test out the coffees blended in the workshop at the same site.

 Café le Bovary - Weimerskirch

 Weimerskirch's secret literary den, host to many public readings, writers' meetings, slam nights, philosophical round tables and coffee-theatre, Le Bovary invites you to step inside its book-lined café and take a seat on the chintzy and unmatching furniture, lovingly put together to make it feel like a home from home.
 You'll be inspired to write poetry over your expresso or glass of wine.

 T.Zone Boba - 17 Rue Beaumont

-Opening just a few weeks before lockdown, this Taiwanese bubble tea establishment is quite the craze.
-Try black tea with milk and tapioca, or a matcha latte with black sugar tapioca, which is filling by itself but if you need something more there are Hong Kong egg waffles and toasted sandwiches on offer.
+This Taiwanese bubble tea establishment is quite the craze amongst teens.
+Try black tea with milk and tapioca, or a matcha latte with black sugar tapioca, which is filling by itself, but if you need something more there are Hong Kong egg waffles and toasted sandwiches on offer.
 Tea is served cold with a bamboo straw to suck up the tapioca balls.
-They also make smoothies and offer ordinary coffee, in a very relaxed setting with spaced tables and comfy sofas inside, and ones ideal for a bit of people watching outside.
+They also make smoothies and offer ordinary coffee, in a very relaxed setting with spaced tables and comfy sofas inside, and tables ideal for a bit of people watching outside.